By Thomas Berry

 Arrangement: Group 1, Machinery Records, is arranged by record format, record type, subseries, machine class, machine model, and publication date (where known).

-This collection consists of sales literature, service literature and photographic media discussing the company’s products, and business records documenting its operations.
+This collection consists of sales literature discussing the company’s products.

 Jacob B. Blaw of Philadelphia, Pennsylvania patented a re-useable steel form that was superior to wooden forms in constructing concrete sewers and tunnel linings.
 On March 12, 1906 Blaw Collapsible Steel Centering Company (Collection 356) was formed in New Jersey to manufacture and market the product.
 The firm was renamed the Blaw Steel Centering Company in 1911; according to another source, it became the Blaw Steel Construction Company.